-Bosnia: Loans needed for TPPs modernization to avoid decommissioning28.
-January 2016. / SEE Energy News
+Bosnia: Loans needed for TPPs modernization to avoid decommissioning, SEE Energy News

 Bosnia and Hercegovina coal fired power plants need to modernize with expensive environment protection projects in order to avoid decommissioning by 2023.
 Financing is not secured but considering the importance of power plants for energy balance there is no doubt that the loans will be taken for overhaul and modernization of TPPs.